Ayomide0123/Ayomide0123/README.md

 - 🍿 **Movies:** I'm also a movie enthusiast.
 I enjoy a wide range of genres..

-- 🤝 I’m available for full-time roles/contract jobs/internship roles.
+- 🤝 I’m available for <h4>full-time roles / contract jobs / internship roles</h4>.

 - 📫 How to reach me **oyetimehin31@gmail.com**